Komenda Sugar Factory

 Komenda Sugar Development Company Limited (also known as Komenda Sugar Factory) is a Ghanaian factory established in 1964 and its operations ground to a halt in the early 1990s.
 This was due to poor management and technical issues.

 In 2016, Government secured a $35 million developmental aid from the Indian government, followed by an additional $24 million investment to revamp the operations of the sugar factory.

+Establishment

+The Komenda Sugar Factory was established in 1964.

 Revival

 The sugar factory collapsed and it was inaugurated by the erstwhile John Mahama government in 2016.
 This was made possible by a developmental grant facility of 35 million dollars from the Indian government.

+Recently, the Ministry of Trade, Agribusiness and Industry has announced plans to operationalize the Komenda Sugar Factory by the end of 2026.
+The Ministry confirmed that land has been successfully acquired for the cultivation of sugarcane, which will supply raw materials for the factory.
+Established in 1964, the Komenda Sugar Factory has faced persistent challenges over the years, including technical difficulties that led to its shutdown.
+The facility has remained dormant since then.

+In early August, the Ministry inaugurated an Interim Management Committee to assess the factory’s assets, review its financial and business viability, and evaluate the sugarcane supply chain.

+Disconnection

+The Trade Minister, Elizabeth Ofosu-Adjare, has disclosed that the Komenda Sugar Factory has been disconnected from power and water supply over unpaid bills.
+This revelation was made on the floor of Parliament on Tuesday, 17th February 2026 as she provided an update on the state of the Komenda Sugar Factory.

+She is noted to have said, “Technical and operational deficiencies have prevented the factory from running at full capacity.
+The machinery and equipment of the factory have not been refurbished since construction in 2016.
+Equipment generators and motors need maintenance, and the boiler top coil needs replacement to bring the factory back to life.”